Radia Perlman: Spanning Tree Protocol

+Perlman published a poem on STP, called 'Algorhyme':

 Other network protocols

 Perlman was the principal designer of the DECnet IV and V protocols, and IS-IS, the OSI equivalent of OSPF.
 She also made major contributions to the Connectionless Network Protocol (CLNP).
 Perlman has collaborated with Yakov Rekhter on developing network routing standards, such as the OSI Inter-Domain Routing Protocol (IDRP), the OSI equivalent of BGP.
 At DEC she also oversaw the transition from distance vector to link-state routing protocols.
 Link-state routing protocols had the advantage that they adapted to changes in the network topology faster, and DEC's link-state routing protocol was second only to the link-state routing protocol of the Advanced Research Projects Agency Network (ARPANET).
 While working on the DECnet project Perlman also helped to improve the intermediate-system to intermediate-system routing protocol, known as IS-IS, so that it could route the Internet Protocol (IP), AppleTalk and the Internetwork Packet Exchange (IPX) protocol.
 The Open Shortest Path First (OSPF) protocol relied in part on Perlman's research on fault-tolerant broadcasting of routing information.

 Perlman subsequently worked as a network engineer for Sun Microsystems, now Oracle.
-She specialized on network and security protocols and while working for Oracle obtained more than 50 patents.
+She specialized in network and security protocols and, while working for Oracle, obtained more than 50 patents.

+When standarizing her work on TRILL, a combined bridging and routing protocol that proposes to supersede STP, she included version 2 of the earlier "Algorhyme":